slarsendisney/personal-site/MDX/Articles/2020-07-05 what-is-design-rant/index.md

 ---
-title: Lets Talk About DesignRant
+title: Let's Talk About DesignRant
 type: "Article"
 date: 2020-07-05
 desc: I try to remain a positive person but being English, I occassionally need to complain.
 I wanted a place to vent about some of the user interfaces and experiences that drive me insane on a daily basis.